Top Reasons to Take Nattokinase

 - Nattokinase, an enzyme derived from the Japanese food natto, is a powerful support for optimal blood flow

-- Nattokinase has been shown to mimic and enhance the activity of our own natural clot-dissolving enzyme, plasmin
+- Nattokinase has been shown to mimic and enhance the activity of plasmin, an enzyme that supports healthy blood clotting.

 by Dr. John Neustadt